 Howdy!
 My name is John Salt - the funny face behind this website.

-Yep, that's me flying not an RC heli, but a traction kite.
-I find kiting a fun windy day backup when it's just too darn blustery to get an RC helicopter airborne.
+Yep, that's me kite skiing.
+I find kiting an equally fun backup activity when it's just too darn blustery to get an RC helicopter airborne.

 I've always had a healthy interest in anything that flies, but helicopters, both full size and RC top the list.